laravel-ja/ja-docs-9.x/original-en/sail.md

 Once you have started your containers, you may connect to the MySQL instance within your application by setting your `DB_HOST` environment variable within your application's `.env` file to `mysql`.

 To connect to your application's MySQL database from your local machine, you may use a graphical database management application such as [TablePlus](https://tableplus.com).
-By default, the MySQL database is accessible at `localhost` port 3306.
+By default, the MySQL database is accessible at `localhost` port 3306 and the access credentials correspond to the values of your `DB_USERNAME` and `DB_PASSWORD` environment variables.
+Or, you may connect as the `root` user, which also utilizes the value of your `DB_PASSWORD` environment variable as its password.

 <a name="redis"></a>
 ### Redis